CitizenLabDotCo/citizenlab/README.md

 ## E2E tests

-Tests are run automatically every night at midnight (CEST).
+Tests are run automatically every night at midnight (UTC).
 Please check the status of these on a regular basis in order to ensure nothing is broken.

 If you want to manually run these tests, you will need a browserstack user/key combo and the URL of a test platform, then run this command, replacing `xxx`, `yyy` and `zzz` with the appropriate info:
 ```